-Temporary reinsurance program for employers who provide insurance to retirees over age 55 who are not yet eligible for Medicare - ends in 2014

-High-risk pools to cover adults with preexisting conditions - ends in 2014

-Parents may keep children on their insurance plan until the child reaches age 26

-Lifetime caps on insurance benefits are prohibited

-Medicare enrollees in Part D who have drug expenses of at least \$2700 (reaching the so-called "donut hole" gap in coverage) receive \$250 in assistance

-Insurers are required to cover children regardless of pre-existing conditions

-DHHS Secretary allowed to modify Medicare preventive benefits

-A Community Health Centers and National Health Service Corps Fund is created intended to expand funding to community health centers by \$11 billion over five years beginning in 2010

-Extends physician quality reporting system beyond 2010, penalizes eligible providers that do not participate beginning 2015, expands Medicare physician feedback program, and provides reports to physicians that compares their resource use to patterns of other physicians

-Created an Interagency Working Group to coordinate and streamline federal quality activities

-Established a Medicaid global payments demonstration to fund large, safety-net hospitals in five states to alter payment Extended the Medicare hospital gainsharing demonstration project through September 30, 2011.

-Provided for modification of market basket updates to provider payments under Medicare to account for productivity improvements in a variety of provider settings provisions, disclosure requirements for in-office ancillary services, misvalued codes under the RB-RVS, home health and durable medical equipment certification requirements, and extension of gain-sharing projects, among others

-For advanced diagnostic imaging services, changed the assumed utilization rate for advanced diagnostic imaging services for purposes of calculating the practice expense portion of Medicare physician payment (to reduce payments)

-Numerous additional provisions affecting physicians such as enhanced Medicare and Medicaid program integrity
+- Temporary reinsurance program for employers who provide insurance to retirees over age 55 who are not yet eligible for Medicare - ends in 2014 - High-risk pools to cover adults with preexisting conditions - ends in 2014 - Parents may keep children on their insurance plan until the child reaches age 26 - Lifetime caps on insurance benefits are prohibited - Medicare enrollees in Part D who have drug expenses of at least \$2700 (reaching the so-called "donut hole" gap in coverage) receive \$250 in assistance - Insurers are required to cover children regardless of pre-existing conditions - DHHS Secretary allowed to modify Medicare preventive benefits - A Community Health Centers and National Health Service Corps Fund is created intended to expand funding to community health centers by \$11 billion over five years beginning in 2010 - Extends physician quality reporting system beyond 2010, penalizes eligible providers that do not participate beginning 2015, expands Medicare physician feedback program, and provides reports to physicians that compares their resource use to patterns of other physicians - Created an Interagency Working Group to coordinate and streamline federal quality activities - Established a Medicaid global payments demonstration to fund large, safety-net hospitals in five states to alter payment - Extended the Medicare hospital gainsharing demonstration project through September 30, 2011. - Provided for modification of market basket updates to provider payments under Medicare to account for productivity improvements in a variety of provider settings - For advanced diagnostic imaging services, changed the assumed utilization rate for advanced diagnostic imaging services for purposes of calculating the practice expense portion of Medicare physician payment (to reduce payments) - Numerous additional provisions affecting physicians such as enhanced Medicare and Medicaid program integrity provisions, disclosure requirements for in-office ancillary services, misvalued codes under the RB-RVS, home health and durable medical equipment certification requirements, and extension of gainsharing projects, among others

-Provides for tax relief for health professionals with state loan repayments by excluding from gross income payments made under any state loan repayment or loan forgiveness program that is intended to provide for the increased availability of health care services in underserved or health professional shortage areas.
+- Provides for tax relief for health professionals with state loan repayments by excluding from gross income payments made under any state loan repayment or loan forgiveness program that is intended to provide for the increased availability of health care services in underserved or health professional shortage areas.
 This provision is effective for amounts received by an individual in taxable years beginning after December 31, 2008.
-Establishes a National Health Care Work Force Commission to review health care workforce needs.

-Establishes framework for creation of a private, not-for-profit Patient-Centered Outcomes Research Institute, governed by a private Board, to set a national research agenda and conduct comparative clinical effectiveness research.
+Establishes a National Health Care Work Force Commission to review health care workforce needs. - Establishes framework for creation of a private, not-for-profit Patient-Centered Outcomes Research Institute, governed by a private Board, to set a national research agenda and conduct comparative clinical effectiveness research.
 Prohibits any findings to be construed as mandates on practice guidelines or coverage decisions and would contain patient safeguards to protect against discriminatory coverage decisions by HHS based on age, disability, terminal illness, or an individual's quality of life preference.

-At federal expense, states expand Medicaid eligibility to all individuals with incomes below 133 percent of the federal poverty level

-Payments increased to primary care physicians with a 10 percent Medicare payment bonus for primary care services for five years beginning in 2011.
+- At federal expense, states expand Medicaid eligibility to all individuals with incomes below 133 percent of the federal poverty level - Payments increased to primary care physicians with a 10 percent Medicare payment bonus for primary care services for five years beginning in 2011.
 General surgeons providing care in a designated Health Professional Shortage Area (HPSA) also would be eligible for a 10 percent bonus on payments for major procedures.
-Provide an additional 0.5 percent Medicare bonus payment to all physicians who successfully report quality measures to CMS under a qualified Maintenance of Certification program.
+Provide an additional 0.5 percent Medicare bonus payment to all physicians who successfully report quality measures to CMS under a qualified Maintenance of Certification program. - Numerous provisions to increase support for primary care training under Graduate Medical Education policies, and expansion of primary care and nurse training programs